 Regional macroeconomic indicators are revised in harmony with revisions of annual national accounts.
-Up-to-date data include results of an occasional revision of the annual national accounts in 2020 applied to the whole time series.
-Data for 2019 are based on a notification version of the annual national accounts.
+Update data include results of an occasional revision of the annual national accounts in 2017.
+Data for 2016 and 2017 are, for the time being, based on a preliminary version of the annual national accounts.